grafana/mimir/docs/sources/configuration/config-file-reference.md

 [ruler_evaluation_delay_duration: <duration> | default = 0s]

 # The tenant's shard size when sharding is used by ruler.
 Value of 0 disables
-# shuffle sharding for the tenant.
+# shuffle sharding for the tenant, and tenant rules will be sharded across all
+# ruler replicas.
 # CLI flag: -ruler.tenant-shard-size
 [ruler_tenant_shard_size: <int> | default = 0]